vmstio/docs/content/rules/threads.md

 At this time, Threads has limited federation abilities:

 - You are only able to follow Threads users that opt-in to Fediverse support, which Meta labels as a "beta" feature
-- Threads users can only opt-in if they live in select counties, where Meta has enabled the feature
+- Threads users can only opt-in if they live in counties where Meta has enabled the feature (basically, everywhere except the EU)
 - Threads users do not see Mastodon accounts that have followed them
 - Threads users cannot follow Mastodon accounts at this time
 - Likes made to Thread posts from Mastodon accounts are visible to Threads users, but only under a generic "Fediverse users" grouping
-- Replies you make to Threads user posts are seen by vmst.io and other Mastodon users, but are not seen by Threads users
+- Replies you make to Threads user posts look like any other Fediverse reply to vmst.io and other Mastodon users, but have limited interaction ability by Threads users.
+They cannot be replied to in Threads, are only seen by the original poster, and can only be liked by the poster.
 - Meta-imposes a delay to post federation of five minutes, this may be visible on your timeline where posts appear with their timestamps out-of-order
 - Threads will only federate with servers where their Trust & Saftey teams have the ability to review a public local timeline (see: [https://help.instagram.com/914046486923176/](https://help.instagram.com/914046486923176/))